damianhakert/damianhakert.github.io/source/_posts/2016-03-30-shared-runners.markdown

 <!--more-->

-The Shared Runners from today use the new GitLab Runner 1.1.
+The Shared Runners for GitLab.com from today use the new GitLab Runner 1.1.

 GitLab Runner is configured in auto-scaling mode with distributed cache and docker registry proxy for docker images.